The breast cancer burden in lower income countries is even worse than we thought

 As grim as the global picture on breast cancer currently looks, Ilbawi says there are plenty of examples of lower income countries that are making strides in the right direction.

-About two decades ago, he says, Mexico led the way by "introducing an insurance scheme to start focusing on cancer and covering the most vulnerable women with out-of-pocket costs."
+About two decades ago, he says, Mexico led the way by "introducing an insurance scheme to start focusing on cancer and covering the most vulnerable women's out-of-pocket costs."

 Over the past two years, Kenya has adopted a new cancer strategy "and they're partnering with international agencies to get radiotherapy machines."
 Also, says Ilbawi, Uzbekistan "took out a significant loan to focus on women's cancers – breast and cervical cancer."
 And Indonesia's president has committed to eliminating cervical cancer.